 By adding a specific task schedule, you create a planning for one specific task.
 In the window that opens, you can set the following parameters:

-- Task template: Select the task that should be scheduled automatically (e.g., "VAT declaration" or "Management report").
+- Task template: Select the task that should be scheduled automatically (for example, "VAT declaration" or "Management report").

 - Schedule: Choose the schedule with the planning dates and deadlines.
 Only relevant schedules for the chosen task are shown.